mattetti/sm-808/README.md

 # SM-808 Practice exercise

-The goal of this exercise is to practice designing models and interfaces.
+The goal of this exercise is to practice designing models, interfaces and defing APIs.

 There aren't good or bad solutions, there are solutions that match the requirements and some that don't.
 There are solutions that might be considered elegant by some and solutions that would be considered clever.

+Feel free to use any programming language/framework you fancy, I'd personally love to see submissions in [elm-lang](http://elm-lang.org/), [elixir](http://elixir-lang.org/) or [rust](http://www.rust-lang.org/).
+I've already receieved awesome submissions in Ruby, JS, Angular.js and Go.

 ## Building a Drum Machine